mabel-dev/opteryx/docs/SQL Reference/08 Joins.md

 FROM left_table FULL OUTER JOIN right_table ON condition
 ~~~

-The `FULL JOIN` keyword returns all records when there is a match in left (table1) or right (table2) table records.
+The `FULL JOIN` keyword returns all rows from the left relation, and all rows from the right relation.
+Where they have a matching value in the joining column, the rows will be aligned, otherwise the fields will be populated with `NULL`.

 ~~~sql
 SELECT *